LuigiClemente/cube_zammad/multitenancy.md

 ### 1. Establishing Relationships:

-In your PostgreSQL database, each user from Zammad is intricately connected to distinct tables, such as `alimento`, `analise`, `refeicao`, and `usuario`.
-These relationships are integral, and each `usuario` entry serves as a pivotal point, linking to specific records in the associated tables.
+In your PostgreSQL database, think of each user from Zammad like a hub.
+This hub connects to different tables named alimento, analise, refeicao, and usuario.
+Each user's hub, specifically in the usuario table, acts as a central point linking to specific records in these connected tables.

+It's like having a main user ID that ties to different types of information about that user, such as food details (alimento), analyses (analise), meal information (refeicao), and general user data (usuario).
+This way, everything related to a user is neatly organized and connected through their unique hub in the usuario table.

 ```sql
 -- For User table